ju5tu5.nl

 Hi 🖖,

-You have reached the digital garden of Justus Sturkenboom, Philosophy/ Computer Science Lecturer at the #AUAS in the #FDND Associate degree and the Denkerslab applied philosophy minor programme... and i do some sketchnoting for fun.
+You have reached the digital garden of Justus Sturkenboom, Philosophy/ Computer Science Lecturer at the #AUAS in the #FDND Associate degree and the #denkerslab applied philosophy minor programme... and i do some sketchnoting for fun.

-This website is a digital garden...
+This website is supposed to be a digital garden...

 ...but i'm a lousy gardener spending all my time on other projects.